 - Once you are debt free, pay yourself the same amount you were paying towards your debt and be a jerk about it for as long as possible.

 I did all of the things above, and you won’t believe what it has done for my financial life.
 I paid off all of my debt in a year and a half.
 That’s right, $40,000 in loans paid off on a teacher’s salary in that short of a time.

-I stayed true to rule #5 afterwards and now have enough money to start my own company and start building even more wealth.
-(I realize that this last paragraph looks like an advertisment for one of those shady websites that promises huge returns with No Money Down!, but it’s not.
-I seriously started a real estate digital marketing company).
+I stayed true to rule #5 afterward and now have enough money to start my own company and start building even more wealth.
+(I realize that this last paragraph looks like an advertisement for one of those shady websites that promises huge returns with No Money Down!, but it’s not.
+I seriously started a digital marketing company).